By Catherine Frayne

 Coconut oil as a treatment for dementia is a subject many of my caregivers ask about.
 I was blessed to meet, Catherine Frayne, author and caregiver.
-She has agreed to be a contributing editor on our site, to share her experiences with her mother and the use of coconut oil as a treatment for dementia.
+She has agreed to be a contributing editor on our site.
+She will share her experiences with her mother and the use of coconut oil as a treatment for dementia.

-The above paragraph appears on the back cover of my book ‘Thoughts of Yesterday’, and is a mild indication of where my Mother was at with Alzheimer’s, in 2010.
+The above paragraph appears on the back cover of my book ‘Thoughts of Yesterday’.
+And is a mild sign of where my Mother was at with Alzheimer’s, in 2010.

-As the cruelty of the disease progressed, I was introduced to the darker sides of Alzheimer’s, aggression, severe and repeated kidney infections and constant confusion and repetition.
-I desperately wished that I did not have to witness the living death in my Mother’s beautiful eyes and I longed for an exit, an absence, so that I could remember my Mammy as she used to be.
+As the cruelty of the disease progressed, I was introduced to the darker sides of Alzheimer’s.
+Aggression, severe and repeated kidney infections and constant confusion and repetition are unwanted behaviors of dementia.
+I desperately wished that I did not have to witness the living death in my Mother’s beautiful eyes.
+I longed for an exit, an absence, so that I could remember my Mammy as she used to be.

-In 2012 I heard about Dr Mary Newport and how she found that Unhydrogenated Coconut Oil helped her husband Steve, who was also diagnosed with Alzheimer’s.
+In 2012 I heard about Dr Mary Newport.
+She found that Unhydrogenated Coconut Oil helped her husband Steve.
+He was also diagnosed with Alzheimer’s.

 We began by putting the oil into Mammy’s porridge every morning.
 After just two weeks we noticed improvements in her short term memory.